SAKTHISWAR/EXPERIMENT--01-ALP-FOR-8086/README.md

 # EXPERIMENT--01-ALP-FOR-8086
-Name :
+Name : SAKTHISWAR S
-Roll no
+Roll no : 212222230127
 Date of experiment :